-On May 3, 2021, India got its first Anti-Anti-Suit injunction.
-The historical order is novel not just because it is India’s first such injunction but also because it displays a creative use of defensive offensive strategy, emphasizes the importance of injunctions as opposed to damages and most importantly, it goes on to strike a distinction between anti-anti-suit and anti-enforcement injunctions, pointing out how the latter do not really require special care and caution.
+On May 3, 2021, India got its first anti-anti-suit injunction.
+The historical order is novel not just because it is India’s first such injunction but also because it displays a creative use of defensive offensive strategy and emphasizes the importance of injunctions as opposed to damages.
+Most importantly, it goes on to strike a distinction between anti-anti-suit and anti-enforcement injunctions, pointing out how the latter do not really require special care and caution.

 Before going into the details of the judgement, here is a brief overview of the genesis of the SEP-FRAND dispute titled InterDigital Corp & Ors v Xiaomi Corp & Ors which culminated in the Delhi High Court granting the AASI in favour of InterDigital.

-- The Plaintiff (“InterDigital”) claims that at least 5 named Standard Essential Patents in its India portfolio have been infringed by Xiaomi through manufacture and sale in India of its cell phones.
+- The Plaintiff (“InterDigital”) claims that at least five standard-essential patents (SEPs) in its India portfolio have been infringed by Xiaomi through manufacture and sale in India of its cell phones.

 On October 9, 2020, the Delhi High Court granted an ad-interim AASI against Xiaomi directing it to not pursue or enforce the injunction it had secured from the Wuhan Court.